glotzerlab/hoomd-rs/doc/src/mc-tutorial/custom-random-walk.md

 The first [Random Walk] tutorial moved points by a random distance (up to a maximum) and in a random direction.
 Look up "random walk" in a text book and the first example you are likely to find will take random hops on a square lattice.
-Let's implement that with a custom trial move.
+You can implement that with a custom trial move.
 Here is the code:

 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/custom-random-walk.rs:local_trial_all}}